-When an individual takes a prescribed medication in doses other than prescribed, it is considered drug abuse.
-The medical staff at a Prescription Drug Addiction in Cincinnati helps those individuals using medication inappropriately.
-The medications misused are prescribed to treat:
+When an individual takes a prescription drugs in doses other than prescribed, it is considered drug abuse.
+Rehab facilities that treat prescription drug addiction in Cincinnati can help individuals who are using medication inappropriately.
+The medications that are misused are generally prescribed to treat:

 Marijuana is the only drug with more users than those individuals who abuse prescription drugs.
 The National Institute on Drug Abuse, “estimates 52 million people have prescription drugs for non-medical reasons at least once in their lifetime.”
 To mitigate addiction risk for patients dealing with chronic pain, risk factors are taken into consideration by the physician:

 Researches are exploring alternative medications that can lower the level of pain and have less abuse potential.
-Call (513) 297-3331 if you have a problem with prescription drug addiction.
+Call (513) 297-3331 if you need to find drug addiction treatment centers in Cincinnati that can help you overcome a problem with prescription drug abuse.

 Understanding Prescription Drug Addiction

 As a part of the recovery process for Prescription Drug Addiction, the patient will learn the adverse effects of prescription drug abuse, which breakdowns the central nervous system.
 The most common medications abused are: Valium and Xanax, which treat acute stress and anxiety.
 For sleep disorders, Ambien and Lunesta are the most common prescribed medications.
 All of these medications when taken more than the prescribed dosage inhibit brain activity.
-Call [phone] if you have a problem with prescription medication.
+Entering a rehab center is the best solution if you have a problem with prescription medication.

 Why Prescription Drug Addiction is Dangerous